lucasspra/frontend-mentor-fylo-dark/public/reference/index.md

-  Get Started

-  Access your files, anywhere

-  The ability to use a smartphone, tablet, or computer to access your account means your files follow you everywhere.

-  Security you can trust

-  2-factor authentication and user-controlled encryption are just a couple of the security features we allow to help secure your files.

-  Real-time collaboration

-  Securely share files and folders with friends, family and colleagues for live collaboration.
-  No email attachments required.

-  Store any type of file

-  Whether you're sharing holidays photos or work documents, Fylo has you covered allowing for all file types to be securely stored and shared.

 Stay productive, wherever you are

 Never let location be an issue when accessing your files.
 Fylo has you covered for all of your file storage needs.

 Securely share files and folders with friends, family and colleagues for live collaboration.
 No email attachments required.

 See how Fylo works

 Fylo has improved our team productivity by an order of magnitude.
 Since making the switch our team has become a well-oiled collaboration machine.

 Satish Patel
 Founder & CEO, Huddle

 Fylo has improved our team productivity by an order of magnitude.
 Since making the switch our team has become a well-oiled collaboration machine.

 Bruce McKenzie
 Founder & CEO, Huddle

 Fylo has improved our team productivity by an order of magnitude.
 Since making the switch our team has become a well-oiled collaboration machine.

 Iva Boyd
 Founder & CEO, Huddle

 Get early access today

 It only takes a minute to sign up and our free starter tier is extremely generous.
 If you have any questions, our support team would be happy to help you.

 Get Started For Free

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua

 +1-543-123-4567
 example@fylo.com

 About Us
 Jobs
 Press
 Blog

 Contact Us
 Terms
 Privacy